 - UKVI CEFR threshold met at A2: Qualifies for spouse and partner visa extensions (FLR(M))

-- UKVI CEFR threshold met at B1: Qualifies for Skilled Worker, Health and Care Worker, current settlement standard, naturalisation
+- UKVI CEFR threshold met at B1: Qualifies for Skilled Worker extension, current settlement standard, naturalisation

-- UKVI CEFR threshold met at B2: Qualifies for Student visas at degree level, and (from 26 March 2027) all settlement applications under HC 1691
+- UKVI CEFR threshold met at B2: Qualifies for Skilled Worker / Scale-up / HPI entry, Student visas at degree level, and (from 26 March 2027) all settlement applications under HC 1691

 - UKVI CEFR threshold met at C1: Qualifies for NMC and GMC professional registration, postgraduate Student visas